Search

 He delivered the Martin Ridge Lecture in Literature at the Huntington Library in 2017.

-He is also working on a new book entitled Tyrannical Powers: Representations of Tyranny in Milton's England and Early Modern Europe, a study examining how ideas and theories of tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age.
+He is also working on two books: one is entitled Tyrannical Powers: Contesting Freedom and Tyranny in the Age of Milton, a study of how ideas of freedom and tyranny became the subject of fresh interpretation, intense debate, and representation in Milton's age; the other is a study entitled Sacred Violence in Early Modern English Literature: Spenser, Shakespeare, Milton.

 Areas of Specialization